rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

 #### To create a physical volume

-To help demonstrate some of the subtle differences between the tradition method of managing block devices and the more modern approaches like the volume manager approach , we'll create a new psedo-block device and attempt to prepare it (similar to partitioning) for use with a file system.
+To help demonstrate some of the subtle differences between the traditional method of managing block devices and the more modern approaches like the volume manager approach, we'll create a new pseudo-block device and attempt to prepare it (similar to partitioning) for use with a file system.

 In the following steps we are going to create a new loop device backed by another regular file.
 And then we'll go on to setting up the device for the Logical Volume Manager (LVM) system.